huijelee/ELF-HumanPreference/README.md

-# ELF24: Human Preference-Aligned Counter Trolling Dataset
+# ELF-HP: Human Preference-Aligned Counter Trolling Dataset

 ## Overview

-ELF24 is a dataset designed for studying human-preferred counter-response strategies in Reddit discussions.
+ELF-HP is a dataset designed for studying human-preferred counter-response strategies in Reddit discussions.
 The dataset contains annotated posts and comments from various subreddits, including various type of trolling attempts and multiple response strategies.
 You can read our paper ["Towards Effective Counter-Responses: Aligning Human Preferences with Strategies to Combat Online Trolling"](https://arxiv.org/pdf/2410.04164) published in the Findings of EMNLP 2024.

 ## Dataset Structure